 How many joiners do I need?

-On ordering, we need to know the number of sheets of SureCav you require (calculate by dividing the no. of square metres of wall area by 0.54).
+On ordering, we need to know the number of sheets of SureCav you require (calculate by dividing the number of square metres of wall area by 0.54).
 Sufficient horizontal and vertical joiners will be sent with the order and are included in the price of the sheets.

 Please note: The 900mm joining strips are to be used for the horizontal joints.
 Cut a long joining strip up to a wall tie and use the off-cut to start the next section (or cut a notch in the joiner and slot it over the tie).
 The 400mm joining strips are designed to exactly fit the vertical joints of the SureCav panel.